Stupeflix/stupeflix-ae-guidelines/docs/01-07_unsupported.rst

 - Illustrator Files
 - EPS Files

 * We don't support audio files inside an After Effects Project, but audio files can be played inside the XML that will embbed your AE Widget.
-More info about this here.
+More info about this `here <https://stupeflix-ae-guidelines.readthedocs.org/en/latest/03-02_xml.html#audio>`_.